VladiG1984/SoftUni_Test_Repo/README.md

 This repository is created with the sole purpose of completing the assigned Git and GitHub exercises.
 This repository is also updated with TortoiseGit.
 Afterwards, I will most likely delete it.
+I have also tested switching branches functionality in TortoiseGit.